Kudla-Millson lift of toric cycles and restriction of Hilbert modular forms: Introduction

 \subsection{Spans of diagonal restrictions and toric cycles}

-Let us now add the conditions that $V$ is of dimension $p+q>4$, where $q$ is odd, and that the lattice $L$ is of level $1$ (unimodular).
+Let us now add the conditions that $V$ is of dimension $p+q>4$, where $q$ is odd. { Let $L \subset V$ be an even unimodular lattice and $\varphi_\fin=\id_{\Lhat}$ where $\Lhat=L \otimes \Zhat$}.
 Let $S$ be the set of all characters $\chi$ that are as above, odd and of finite order.
 Let be the subspace of cusp forms spanned by the diagonal restrictions $\Theta_\varphi(C_\chi)$.
 Several authors (including \cite{lieis},\cite{bogoli},\cite{keapit} and \cite{yang} ) have considered spans of diagonal restrictions of Hilbert modular forms, mainly in the case of Hilbert-Eisenstein series.

 On the other hand, is also natural to ask what part of the homology is spanned by cycles associated to the torus $\Tbf$.
 Let us define the subspace

 spanned by the toric cycles $C_\chi$.
 Let us also define